ulucsahin/MedSpecSearch-v2/README.md

 Below are list of ipynb tutorial files that show how to use scripts.

 ### iCliniq Data Scraping.ipynb
-Downloads data from https://www.icliniq.com.
+This notebook shows how to use icliniq_data_scraper module to collect data from icliniq website.
 Downloaded data will be saved to hard drive.

+Shows ssage of: <br>
+- icliniq_data_scraper.py
 <br>
 <br>